FantasyNitroGEN/visallo/docs/GLOSSARY.md

 The application rights granted to Visallo users. (e.g. READ, EDIT, and PUBLISH)

 #workspace
-A named collection of vertcies that can be shared for collaboration with other Visallo users.
-New and changed verticies, properties, and edges are only visible within a workspace until being published by a user with the PUBLISH privilage.
+A named collection of vertices that can be shared for collaboration with other Visallo users.
+New and changed vertices, properties, and edges are only visible within a workspace until being published by a user with the PUBLISH privilege.